California’s Unique Prenup Rules

 Failure to Disclose Assets and Debts

 One of the most important aspects of a prenup is honesty.
 This means that each party must disclose their assets and debts while negotiating the terms.
 Hiding assets or failing to disclose debts during this process can void the agreement.
 This is especially true if one spouse signs out of false pretenses.
+For example, if a spouse failed to disclose a sizable offshore bank account, the prenup could be deemed void.

 Need Help Creating a Prenup in California?
 Cyrus Pacific Law Is Here to Help